[Prologue, starting from the year 2000]

 Lucian stared coldly at the huge slimy creature, which waved it's antennae about, trying to locate the Gem.
 'You aren't gonna get your precious crystal back, slug!
 Not if we want to be rid of you for good!!'
 Lucian growled under his breath before slowly releasing the Gem, his telekinesis holding it steady in midair between his hands.
 He glanced down at Novaran, who nodded.
 Lucian returned the gesture, then with all his might, he kneeled, thrusting his hands down while clenching his fists, his telekinesis slamming the Core Gem down onto the floor.
 It stuck, and began to glow; the green swiftly shifting to brilliant amber-yellow, which brightened as Lucian held his hands wide, on either side of it.

-Focusing with every ounce of power he'd been given, Lucian's eyes and hands began glowing with light; his silver pendant blazing like the sun, as his hands blazed like silver reflecting brilliant sunlight!
+Focusing with every ounce of power he'd been given, Lucian's eyes and hands began glowing with light; the sodalite stone in his silver ring blazing like the sky, as his hands blazed like silver reflecting brilliant sunlight!
 Suddenly, without warning, the structure around him began to tremble; the vibrations increasing as bits of the structure started to crumble around Lucian, but he wasn't afraid.
 Then, with a great cracking and grating sound, the top of the tower split, and disintegrated into rocky chunks and dust which swirled into the sky, directly above the tower, as if a gigantic vacuum was sucking them up.
 As the crystal blazed brighter, and Lucian focused harder, larger pieces of the columns and roof of the tower began breaking off and dissolving into black dust which was sucked up into the atmosphere, although still leaving the tower's apex intact, for the moment!

 Then, suddenly, Lucian spun, spread his wings, and dived off the platform, just as the Core Gem blazed with a white light brighter than the sun, before a massive jet of light blasted out of the Gem, slamming into one corner of the tower, smashing it to pieces, and ricocheting off to blast the other parts of the tower!!